 ●The BUN depends on factors that are independent of the dialysis dose, such as protein intake, protein catabolic rate, and residual renal function.
 A low BUN may reflect inadequate nutrition rather than sufficient dialytic urea removal.

 All methods used to measure dialysis dose are based upon urea clearance.
 Although the best method is not known, the Kt/V is used by most nephrologists.
 This topic reviews the Kt/V and other methods that are used to measure the amount of dialysis delivered to individual patients.
 We also discuss dialysis dose recommendations for hemodialysis patients.
-Assessing the adequacy of peritoneal dialysis is discussed elsewhere (see "Adequacy of peritoneal dialysis" and "Why Kt/V and creatinine clearance may not correlate in continuous peritoneal dialysis" and "Problems with solute clearance and ultrafiltration in continuous peritoneal dialysis").
+Assessing the adequacy of peritoneal dialysis is discussed elsewhere (see "Adequacy of peritoneal dialysis" and "Measurement of solute clearance in continuous peritoneal dialysis: Kt/V and creatinine clearance" and "Problems with solute clearance and ultrafiltration in continuous peritoneal dialysis").
 Patient outcomes related to dialysis are discussed elsewhere.
 (See "Patient survival and maintenance dialysis" and "Dialysis modality and patient outcome".)